1. What is a California LLC?

 12. California LLC Biannual Statement of Information Filing

-In California, you must file an initial statement of information when your form your LLC.
+In California, you must file an initial statement of information when you form your LLC.
 After the initial filing, you will need to file an updated statement of information once every two years.
 In addition, you should update your statement of information any time you change addresses or management.

 LLC Tip: After you file your LLC, be sure to put this date on the calendar to ensure it is submitted in a timely manner.
 Failure to submit the Statement of Information on time will result in penalties.

-13. Choosing a Registered Agent for your California LLC
+13. Choosing a Registered Agent for Your California LLC

 Your LLC is required to have a registered agent for service of process, and who is responsible for receiving the official mail and services of process.
 Whenever you make any changes to your registered agent, you must notify the secretary of state.

 14. Drafting an Operating Agreement

 Your operating agreement is the legal document that governs the relationship between the members and managers (if any), and provides how decisions are made within your company.
 Please review the operating agreement carefully to be sure you understand your obligations—and those of your fellow members, managers, and officers—fully.
 If you have any questions relating to any of the provisions in the operating agreement, do not hesitate to contact us.
 Abiding by the provisions of the operating agreement is imperative to keeping your liability shield intact.